-Bringing in interim staff, especially at higher levels also has the benefit of adding in new knowledge from outside the organisation.
+Bringing in interim staff, especially at higher levels also has the benefit of adding new knowledge from outside the organisation.
 Professional interims will often have worked at many different companies, experiencing different cultures, working methods and sectors.
-Adding this experience into the acquired knowledge of the company can provide a very useful filip for a company looking to move forward.
+Adding this experience to the acquired knowledge of the company can provide a very useful boost for a company looking to move forward.

 What help is available

-The easiest temporary staff position to fill is the ground level worker, doing a simple and routine job.
+The easiest temporary staff position to fill, is the ground level worker, doing a simple and routine job.
 This takes little training and supervision and can be used to flex capacity at little extra cost when needed.
-But there are many more types of position in the modern workforce.
+But there are much more types of position in the modern workforce.

-Interim management is more than ever a career choice for many professionals and whilst this arguably started in areas such as telecommunications, where interim staffing is commonplace it is now widespread across not only industry but also public sector and not for profit.
+Interim management is more than ever a career choice for many professionals and whilst this arguably started in areas such as telecommunications, where interim staffing is commonplace it is now widespread across not only the industrial sector, but also public sector and not for profit.

 Temporary staffing extends right the way up to the top executive positions where interim Financial Directors, Chief Operating Officers and even Chief Executives are used more and more whilst the company decides on its next move.